 Genesis of the project:

 I had no idea that Look Away would continue to take on more relevance as book bans and content censoring continue to ramp up across many states in the U.S. I am convinced that we can only learn from history if we face it honestly, and this song and video are a part of our effort to make that case.
+As James Baldwin famously wrote, “Not everything that is faced can be changed, but nothing can be changed that isn’t faced.”

 General notes about production choices:

 In his pitch to me for this project, David explained the ways in which he had combined musical instruments and sound structures to create the song in the Southern Rock genre.
-In concert with the concept, I researched southern rock music videos to explore the visual aspects of the genre.
+In concert with the concept, I researched Southern Rock music videos to explore the visual aspects of the genre.
 What drew me in?
 What made me want to watch?
 Why did these videos feel like a throwback to a time and place I wanted to revisit?
 What images, filters, cuts, and fades were in use?

 Annotated Video Notes: